larrypsmith/Bitter/README.md

 ### Toggle-able Description Length

 Each brewery and beer has a description.
 Many descriptions exceed 1000 characters.
 To reduce the amount of space it occupies on the page, each description is initially rendered as only its first 120 characters.
-A `...Show More` button can be clicked to expand the description to it's full length:
+A `'...Show More'` button can be clicked to expand the description to it's full length:

 ![description](https://user-images.githubusercontent.com/55966501/76646151-b8f5ef80-6517-11ea-99ec-29c634a91e6b.png)

-Once the full description is rendered, a `...Show Less` button can be clicked to shorten it again:
+Once the full description is rendered, a `'...Show Less'` button can be clicked to shorten it again:

 ![description-long](https://user-images.githubusercontent.com/55966501/76646470-40dbf980-6518-11ea-9757-61893fc13deb.png)